SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## How we got here

 In February 2018 we founded the SAIS Technology Career Club.
 We reached 100+ members, or ~17% of the SAIS MA student body, within one month.
 We held events on cyber and information security, taught a lot of Python and wrote a lot of newsletters.
 Based on students' feedback and our firm belief in the opportunities of connecting policymakers and the technology community to develop solution frameworks for a fast changing world, we decided to expand our activities.
 The result is SAIS S2S Technology.

+## For SAIS students, a short guide

+If you are a current SAIS student, we want to talk to you.
+Why?
+Your thoughts and insights are what makes SAIS a great place -- and SAIS S2S Technology is no different.
+We need your thoughts, insights, brainstorms, skepticism, passion, or concerns -- without these our mission looses its purpose.

+This means you should get in touch with us.
+Come with a question or just to hear how we can contribute to your SAIS experience.
+We know that your busy.
+But we think we can provide something unique and important -- and we want you to be a part of it.
+SAIS is a leading policy school.
+However, technology needs to gain more prominence in its curriculum and the larger on-campus discussions.
+Right now that's our job and we are excited to some great work.

+There is a range

 ## What we believe about technology and global policy